Tanzkalmar35/AbiProjekt/README.md

 # Running the Project:
 #   To run the project, open the integrated terminal in Visual Studio Code and enter "yarn start".

-# Authors: Nick Hillmann, Marc Müller, Jarno Callies, Fabian Holler.
+# Authors: Fabian Holler, Nick Hillmann, Marc Müller, Jarno Callies.